open-horizon/exchange-api/README.md

 ## Changes in 2.63.0

 - Fixed issue 418: POST ​/v1​/orgs​/{orgid}​/agbots​/{id}​/agreements​/confirm wrong in swagger
+- Added new translation files
 - Fixed issue 448: Remove node token from log messages
 - Fixed error message id `user.cannot.be.in.root` not found
 - Fixed issue 462: Altering SQL to avoid inequalities for checking NF for /changes route for nodes reduces ExchangeDB CPU utilization
-- Fixed issue 451: The /search api failed to return the node after the node and node policy changed
+- Some progress on issue 451 (the policy /search api)
+  - Analyzed the DB query code, adding many comments along the way.
+Did not find any problems

 ## Changes in 2.62.0